-In regards to where each vehicle is based and the role performed, in terms of section 16 of the Freedom of Information (Scotland) Act 2002, I am refusing to provide you with the information requested.
+In regards to the number of electric vehicles assigned to each police station, in terms of section 16 of the Freedom of Information (Scotland) Act 2002, I am refusing to provide you with the information requested.
+I am also refusing to provide the number of unmarked electric vehicles, i.e. those which do not bear police markings in full or in part.